 Gilda’s 1989 autobiography It’s Always Something is a best seller.

 Gilda’s Club is in Canada and the USA and connects people living with cancer.

 And now we have the chance to meet Gilda Radner again, in the documentary Love Gilda.

 Documentary Love Gilda

-When I ordered tickets for Love Gilda at Toronto’s Hot Docs Festival, I knew 2 things were certain; I’d need waterproof mascara and a box of tissues.
+When I ordered tickets for Love Gilda at Toronto’s Hot Docs Festival, I knew 1 thing was certain; I’d need waterproof mascara and a box of tissues.

 During high school my friend Lyndsay lent me her mom’s copy of It’s Always Something.
 Sadly I never read until everything else is done.
 But everything else is never done!
 There’s always something else to do.
 So Gilda’s autobiography sat on the back burner.A reader lives a thousand lives before he dies...
 The man who never reads lives only one— George R.R.
 Martin, novelist

 When I finally cracked it open I could not put it down.